freezm-ltd/freesm-assets/README.md

 <p align="center">The Freesm public shared assets: identities, data, etc.</p>

 ## Overview
-This repository provides shared assets used by Freesm projects.
-Modifying assets may not be immediately reflected.
+This repository provides graphic assets used on Freesm projects.
+Modifying assets may not be reflected immediately.

 ## License
 The contents are freely available under the [MIT license](http://opensource.org/licenses/MIT).